Where did Chyawanprash originate?

-Those interested in improving their general health and wellness, those who wish to deepen their Yoga and meditation practice, and everyone in between can consume Chyawanprash as it is a designer functional food with multiple systemic health benefits.
+Those interested in improving their general health and wellness, those who wish to deepen their Yoga and meditation practice, and everyone in between can consume Chyawanprash as it is an herbal remedy with multiple systemic health benefits.

 Is Chyawanprash safe for toddlers?

-Yes, Chyawanprash is suitable from 2 years old with dosing of 3 gm or a quarter teaspoon.
+Yes, Chyawanprash is suitable from 2 years old with dosing of 1/8 teaspoon.
+See more dosage and use recommendations.

 Can Chyawanprash be taken during pregnancy?

 Yes!
-It is absolutely safe, and will nurture both the mother and the baby in the womb.
+It is considered safe and supportive for both the mother and the baby in the womb.

 When is the best time to consume Chyawanprash?

-The best time to consume Chyawanprash is early in the morning, preferably at sunrise or upon rising, before yoga or meditation practice.
+The best time to consume Chyawanprash is in the morning, at least 15 minutes before breakfast and preferably at sunrise or upon rising, before yoga or meditation practice.

 Are the ingredients organic?

-Some ingredients are organic and some are wild-crafted which means that the plants we use are harvested from their wild habitat.
+Our ingredients are either organic or wild-crafted, which means that the plants are harvested from their wild habitat.

 Where are the Chyawanprash herbs sourced from?

-Organic herbs and wild-crafted herbs are sourced from organic farms and jungles throughout India.
+Our herbs are sourced from organic farms and wild jungles throughout India.

 Why isn’t your Chyawanprash certified organic?